hotmanis/swc-workshop/3b-VersionControlRemote/Readme.md

     <edit the readme file and exit kate>
     $ git commit -am "Changed the welcome message to ... "

-Step 2 : Mirror the remote upstream repository in your master branch by pulling down my changes
+Step 2 : Mirror the remote origin repository in your master branch by pulling down my changes

     $ git checkout master
     Switched to branch 'master'
-    $ git fetch upstream
+    $ git fetch origin
-    $ git merge upstream/master
+    $ git merge origin/master
     Updating 43844ea..3b36a87
     Fast-forward
      README.rst |   2 +-
      1 files changed, 1 insertions(+), 1 deletions(-)

-Step 3 : You want to push it to the internet eventually, so you pull updates from the upstream repository, but will experience a conflict.
+Step 3 : You want to push it to the internet eventually, so you pull updates from the origin repository, but will experience a conflict.

     $ git merge development
     Auto-merging Readme.md